trufanov-nok/QtWebSocketsMod/README.md

     make install

-The last command will install `QtWebSockets` as a Qt module.
+The last command will install `QtWebSocketsMod` as a Qt module.

 To use, add `websockets` to the QT variable.

 `QT += websockets`

 ### Compliance
-`QtWebSockets` is compliant with [RFC6455](http://datatracker.ietf.org/doc/rfc6455/?include_text=1) and has been tested with the [Autobahn Testsuite](http://autobahn.ws/testsuite).
+`QtWebSocketsMod` is compliant with [RFC6455](http://datatracker.ietf.org/doc/rfc6455/?include_text=1) and has been tested with the [Autobahn Testsuite](http://autobahn.ws/testsuite).

 ### Missing Features
 * Extensions and sub-protocols